-Since the topic of anxiety can be broad, I thought it would be helpful to examine a sub-type of anxiety that often severely affects a person’s ability to engage in life and try new things.
+Since the topic of anxiety can be broad, I thought it would be helpful to examine a sub-type of anxiety that often severely affects an Autistic person’s ability to engage in life and try new things.
 I call it, “Anticipation Anxiety.”
-It’s the feeling of panic or dread which comes before doing something new.
+It’s the feeling of panic or dread, which comes before doing something new.
 Examples might be meeting new people, going to a new school, starting a new grade or a new job, moving, giving a presentation, joining a group or club, learning a new skill, trying new foods, or dating.
 I know all of these situations could cause a certain level of nervousness or excitement for neurotypical individuals as well.
 But when the anxiety becomes severely overwhelming and starts way before the event happens, it crosses over into something very different.
 Anticipation anxiety can create extreme resistance, outright refusal, or paralyzing fear.
 If the individual finally manages to participate, this anxiety goes away and is no longer present.
-However, in spite of success, it does not seem to lessen the anxiety felt the next time the person is presented with another, new experience.
+However, in spite of success, it does not seem to lessen the anxiety felt the next time the person is presented with another new experience.
 The same anxiety resurfaces all over again.
-Sometimes individuals decide (deliberately or unconsciously) the extraordinary stress and the toll it takes isn’t worth it, and they avoid new experiences all together.
+Sometimes individuals decide (deliberately or unconsciously) that the extraordinary stress and the toll it takes isn’t worth it, and they avoid new experiences altogether.

 So what should we know about anticipation anxiety and how can it be addressed?

 - Understand how debilitating this anxiety can be.
 For parents or partners who don’t experience this, and even for the individual themselves, the extent and impact of this anxiety must be understood.
 This isn’t simply a case of “nerves” that can be easily shrugged off.
 This level of anxiety can create an extreme amount of physical and emotional distress.